-FO RM 10-K ⊠ Annual report pursuant to Section 13 or 15(d ) of the Securitie s Exchange Act of 1934 For the fiscal year ar ended June 27, 202 21. $\square$ Transition report pursuant to Section 13 or 1 5(d) of the Secur rities Exchange Act of 1934 Commission F File Number 0-25150 STRATT EC SECU RITY CORP ORATION ant as specified in it Wisconsin • 39-1804239 (State of Incorporation) (I.R.S.
-Employer Identification No.) 3333 Y Road, Milwaukee, cipal executive office (414 ) 247-3333 - number, including a - uant to Section 12(b Title of each class Common Stock, \$.01 par value Trac ding Symbol STRT Name of exchange on which register The NASDAQ Stock Market red Securitie s registered purs uant to Section 12(g None g) of the Act: Indicate by check mark if the registrant is a well-known s easoned issuer, as defined in Rule 405 of f the Securities Act. □Yes ⊠No Indicate by check mark if the registrant is not required to file reports pursua nt to Section 13 or Sec ction 15(d) of the Act. □Yes ⊠No Indicate by check mark whether the registrant (1) has file during the preceding 12 months (or for such shorter perior requirements for the past 90 days. ⊠Yes □No 1 Indicate by check mark whether the registrant has submit Regulation S-T (§232.405 of this chapter) during the pred ⊠Yes □No Indicate by check mark whether the registrant is a large a emerging growth company.
-See the definitions of "large in Rule 12b-2 of the Exchange Act.: Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer Smaller Reporting Company $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant e extended transition period for complying with any no $\Box$ ew or Indicate by check mark whether the registrant has filed a over financial reporting under Section 404(b) of the Sarb its audit report. ⊠ report on and attes tation to its manageme Indicate by check mark whether the registrant is a shell c ompany (as defined d in Rule 12b-2 of the Exchange Act). □Yes ⊠No The aggregate market value of the voting Common Stock Registrant's most recently completed second quarter), we December 24, 2020 on the NASDAQ Global Market).
-Strom this computation because such persons may be deer purposes. s approximately \$1 ares of common st 187,672,000 (based up ock held by any execu on the last reported sale price of the Common Stock a utive officer or director of the registrant have been exc cluded On July 30, 2021, there were outstanding 3,887,345 share previously awarded). s of the Registrant 's \$.01 par value Com mon Stock (which includes any unvested restricted sh iares Documents Inco rporated by Referen Document Part of the Form into which incorp

-Portions of the Proxy Statement dated September 2, 2021, for the Annual Meeting of Shareholders to be held on October 5, 2021.
+⊠ Annual report pursuant to Section 13 or 15(d) of the ne Securities s Exchange Act of 1934 For the fiscal ye ar ended July 3, 2022. $\square$ Transition report pursuant to Section 13 or 15(d) of of the Secur ities Exchange Act of 1934 Co ommission F ile Number 0-25150 RITY CORPORATION nt as specified in its charter) Wisconsin e of registra 39-1804239 (State of Incorporation) (I.R.S.
+Employer Identi Road, Milwaukee, WI 53209 (Add cipal executive offices) (Registrant) (247-3333) number, including area code) ant to Section 12(b) of the Act: Title of each class Common Stock, \$.01 par value Trad ange on which registered SDAQ Stock Market Securities regi nant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known season ed issuer, as o defined in Rule 405 of the Securities Act. □Yes □ ⊠No Indicate by check mark if the registrant is not required to file re ports pursuar at to Section 13 or Section 15(d) of the Act. □Yes ⊠No Indicate by check mark whether the registrant (1) has filed all reduring the preceding 12 months (or for such shorter period that requirements for the past 90 days. $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has submitted ele Regulation S-T ( $\S 232.405$ of this chapter) during the preceding $\boxtimes Yes$ $\square No$ Indicate by check mark whether the registrant is a large acceler emerging growth company.
+See the definitions of "large accele in Rule 12b-2 of the Exchange Act.: Large accelerated filer Accelerated filer Non-accelerated filer Smaller Reporting Company $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Sec or complying with any new or Indicate by check mark whether the registrant has filed a report over financial reporting under Section 404(b) of the Sarbanes-C its audit report. ⊠ Indicate by check mark whether the registrant is a shell compar y (as defined in Rule 12b-2 of the Exchange Act). $\Box$ Yes ⊴No The aggregate market value of the voting Common Stock held Registrant's most recently completed second quarter), was appr December 23, 2021 on the NASDAQ Global Market).
+Shares of from this computation because such persons may be deemed to purposes. oximately \$1 f common sto 39,321,000 (based upon the last reported sale pricock held by any executive officer or director of the e of the Common Stock at ergistrant have been excluded On August 5, 2022, there were outstanding 3,961,999 shares of previously awarded). the Registrar nt's \$.01 par value Common Stock (which include s any unvested restricted share uments Inco rporated by Reference Document Part of the Form 10-K into which incorporated Portions of the Proxy Statement dated September 8, 2022, for the ne Annual Me eeting of Shareholders to be held on October 11, 20 022.
+III

-STRATTEC SECURITY CORPORATION ANNUAL REPORT IN FORM 10-K June 27, 2021
+STRATTEC SECURITY CORPORATION ANNUAL REPORT IN FORM 10-K July 3, 2022